jmand626/EXP-tracker-pro/README.md

 A ML system that can track and compare different models, and display them together.
 Download the Colab notebook and run it!
+Please note that downloading the dataset may take a little bit.

 Expected Goals:
 1. Set up a full experiment-tracking pipeline — including seeding, data loading, transforms, and model building.